 Krause Berry Farms Pumpkin Patch

-Krause berry farms is very well known for berries, but it also has a U-Pick pumpkin field and large market.
+Krause Berry Farms is very well known for berries, but it also has a U-Pick pumpkin field and large market.
 Make sure you come hungry because Krause Berry Farms is serving up fresh, hot waffles (including pumpkin flavour) at its walk-in waffle bar, featuring outdoor covered and garden seating.
-Or, on weekends only, Krause offers a drive-in waffle bar — so you can devour them in your car, create a picnic in the grass, or take them to go!
+The waffle bar is open from 9:30 – 4pm.
 Krause also has wine tasting.

 Krause Berry Farms and Langley U-Pick Pumpkin Hours: Wed–Sun, 9:30am–5pm